crate/crate/docs/admin/snapshots.rst

   On the other hand, you can use ``METADATA`` to restore *everything but* tables.

-- You can use ``USERS`` to restore database users only.
-Or, you can use ``USERS, PRIVILIGES`` to restore both database users and privileges.
+- You can use ``USERMANAGEMENT`` to restore database users, roles and their privileges.

 See the :ref:`sql-restore-snapshot` documentation for all possible options.